Corporate Governance Guide

-- (1)The Advisory Committees shall be composed of four members, namely two outside Directors, the Chairman and CEO respectively.
-In the case of absence of the Chairman of the Board, the two outside directors and CEO are made up.
+- (1)The Advisory Committees shall be composed of all outside Directors, the Chairman and CEO respectively.
+In the case of absence of the Chairman of the board, the outside directors and CEO are made up.

-- (2)The Committee Chairman shall be appointed from two outside Directors.
+- (2)The Advisory Committee Chairman shall be appointed from outside Directors.

 - 3.Contents of meeting